cloverbunny/mz_pna_cure_2025/README.md

 ## Environment Setup

-The environment setup code is provided in the `setup.sh` file for macOS and `setup.bat` for Windows.
+The environment setup code is provided in the `setup.sh` file for macOS.

 **For macOS:**